 Marymount Manhattan College did not have any fire-related incidents in student housing during the 2022-2023 academic year.

 In the case of an alarm, we expect all residents to remain calm so that staff members may address the situation.
 We will do our best to evacuate the buildings safely and quickly in case of an emergency.
 Fire drills will occur throughout the year.
 In the event of a fire drill, residents must follow all instructions given by the emergency staff through the announcement system.

 Please familiarize yourself with these procedures so that you are led to safety in the best possible method.

-55th Street and Cooper Square have a computerized fire warning system and trained fire/security personnel on site at all times.
+55th Street and FOUND Study-Turtle Bay have a computerized fire warning system and trained fire/security personnel on site at all times.
 Floor plans and diagrams for emergency staircases and exits are posted in public areas on all floors and on the back of your apartment door.
 Residents should familiarize themselves with these maps to be able to exit promptly during fire drills or actual emergencies.

 In the event of a fire or other emergency, use the fire alarm pull-station located on every floor to alert that there is a fire on your floor.
 Act promptly for the safety of yourself and others.
 Do not try to fight a fire; instead take action to get out of the building.

 - Close the door to the room where the fire is and leave the apartment.

 - Make sure EVERYONE leaves the apartment with you.